Last Updated on

 Operational Best Practices

-Finally let’s touch on a few more holistic tips regarding how you approach mobile optimization for your ecommerce store.
+Finally let’s touch on a few more holistic tips regarding how you approach mobile optimization for your eCommerce store.

 13. Keep it consistent across mobile and desktop